why make this recipe

 FAQs

-Q: Is matcha needed?
+Q: Is matcha necessary?

-Q: Can I freeze the smoothie?
+Q: Can I make this ahead for the week?

 Conclusion

-PrintGreen Protein Smoothie
+Green Protein Smoothie

 - Total Time: 5 minutes